ADS-laboratory/chrono-probe/results/README.md

-# Results are pushed to this folder
+# Results are saved in this folder